 - Do I already need to be an expert skier to join?
 What if I'm just getting started with Nordic skiing?

 Applicants are expected to be experienced and motivated skiers who are willing to work hard to learn to race and train better, but they do not need to be “experts” already.
 That said, CSU does not have the coaching capacity to accept beginners, so if you’re just getting started with Nordic skiing, CSU is not the club for you.
 Click here to learn more about the program and team activities.

 - When can I apply to join?

-Registration for current members and graduates of the younger Eastern Mass Bill Koch League occurs during the first half of April.
-As of mid-April, and as space allows, CSU opens membership to additional skiers.
+Registration for current members and graduates of the younger Eastern Mass Bill Koch League occurs as early as the first half of April and as late as the first week of May.
+As space allows, CSU opens membership to additional skiers.
 Note that CSU does not have the coaching capacity to accept beginners.
 Applicants should be experienced and motivated skiers.

 - How much is the annual fee and when is it due?

-The annual CSU membership fee is $TBD, due upon registration.
+The annual CSU membership fee is $2000 for returning members and $1200 for first year members whose birth year is 2005, due upon registration.
 This fee covers the period from when you sign up in the spring, summer, or fall through March 31 of the following year.
 The membership fee does NOT include athlete travel expenses, personal waxes, race entry fees, trail passes, ski equipment, and so forth.
 The membership fee is non-refundable.

 - Are there other significant costs involved?